-Almost all businesses will be affected by the recession, which frees up opportunities to take advantage of lower asset prices that can help improve your manufacturing or fulfillment.
+Almost all businesses will be affected by the recession, which frees up opportunities to take advantage of lower asset prices that can help improve your manufacturing or ecommerce fulfillment.
 Having a solid bank balance can help you acquire infrastructure, including machinery and perhaps even warehouses.
 As an online seller, this can be an opportunity to purchase a warehouse from a struggling business to expand your inventory capacity or lower your cost on 3PLs.
 Another good investment can be purchasing an automated packaging machine or robotics-powered fulfillment technology, reducing your dependence on labor which is only getting more expensive and scarcer.

 2)Expand into New Categories

 During economic turmoil and possible 2020 recession, some online merchants will find it hard to weather the storm and eventually fold out.
 This is a good time to assess your opportunities to capture market share from merchants who have folded.
 With a good cash position, you can look to expand into those categories.
 A 2012 research study from Marketing Science Institute found that new products released during recession and right after recession have higher long-term survival due to the reduced noise and clutter in the market.
 Keep in mind the growth in the new categories may take some time, make sure you have enough reserves in your bank account to cover for your operations as you wait for the growth phase after the recession.

 3)Expand into New Geographies

 Not all countries or regions will be affected equally by the recession; some markets get hit harder than others.
 There is a chance that struggling businesses in those areas will be folding and selling their assets.
 This allows you the opportunity to purchase assets to establish yourself in the area at a more affordable price.
 If you have the capital to grow, be on the lookout for these opportunities in the coming recession.
 Behavioral finance tells us that people are prone to panic and liquidate their investments during crises such as recessions; but historically, markets bounce back after a crisis.